ayroblu/CalTodo/README.md

   - Save in json file
 - Make everything an "action" with "invalid" actions like delete an event that doesn't exist do nothing. (for syncing)
 - Settings by group, e.g. default notification delay, "available" hours

+### Data sync

+- Every device has its own "log"
+- Always append to the log
+- Timestamps?
+- Store a "cache" of the todoMap and listIds (per device) + metadata on how many lines down the log for each "seen" device it is
+- Separate old comleted todos and current todos
+- Edit in vim???
+- For new data on different devices, interleave by timestamp?
+Maybe set cursors?

 Notification sound
 ------------------